jeremiah-c-leary/vhdl-style-guide/docs/generic_rules.rst

 generic_017
 ###########

-This rule checks the generic type is lowercase.
+This rule checks the generic type is lowercase if it is a VHDL keyword.

 **Violation**